google-research-datasets/tpu_graphs/README.md

 17: kernel_layout_5
 ```

 If a tensor has N dimensions, feature values of _i are set to -1 if i >= N (-1 padding).
 A layout determines the order of minor-to-major tensor dimensions.
 For example, the layout of {1, 0, 2, -1, -1, -1} of a 3D tensor indicates that dimension 1 is the most minor (elements of the most minor dimension are consecutive in the physical space) and dimension 2 is the most major.
+We also include a tensor layout of {-1, -1, -1, -1, -1, -1} to indicate the compiler to apply its default strategy of selecting the layout for that tensor.

 ## Graph Feature Extraction